Pipeline Pull-through Rate Analysis Explained

 This is different from an application conversion rate because we are measuring the probability of a loan application actually closing and funding.
 It is calculated by taking the total funded volume of a pipeline and dividing that number by the total locked volume.

-Below is an example of the pull-through rate of a mortgage loan pipeline at a point in time.
+Below is an example of the pull through rate of a mortgage loan pipeline at a point in time.
 Please note that this is different from the “Forecasted Pull-Through Rate” which is a function of the pull-through analysis model that will be discussed later in this article.

 As interest rates move up or down, loans will inevitably “fall out” of the pipeline due to any number of reasons.
 By analyzing what has happened in the past with each individual loan type alongside various market conditions, originators can confidently predict the probability of fallout and hedge only the percentage of loans that are expected to pull through.

-“Forecasting a pipeline pull-through rate is the single most important factor in generating an accurate hedge recommendation and mortgage pipeline risk management.” – Phil Rasori, Chief Operations Officer at MCT, from Chapter 3 of the Mortgage Professionals Handbook
+“Forecasting a mortgage pipeline pull-through rate is the single most important factor in generating an accurate hedge recommendation and mortgage pipeline risk management.” – Phil Rasori, Chief Operations Officer at MCT, from Chapter 3 of the Mortgage Professionals Handbook

 Read full chapter from handbook